DocGeneAndCo/blog/content/post/orgmode-example.md

   - [Python](#sec-1)
   - [R](#sec-2)

-Here you can find an feature available when using org-mode to write blog article.
+Here you can find the features available when using org-mode to write blog article.

 # Python<a id="sec-1"></a>